Upper bound on the number of resonances for even asymptotically hyperbolic manifolds with real-analytic ends: Real-analytic Fourier--Bros--Iagolnitzer transform

 The proof of Proposition \ref{proposition:toeplitz} is based on applications of the stationary and non-stationary phase methods with complex phase.
 We will apply both the $C^\infty$ and the holomorphic versions of these methods.
-We are not aware of a reference stating the $C^\infty$ version of the non-stationary phase method with complex phase (for the stationary phase method, see \cite{melin_sjostrand}), so that we prove here a statement adapted to our needs.
+We are not aware of a reference stating the $C^\infty$ version of the non-stationary phase method with complex phase that would cover all the cases we are going to consider (for the stationary phase method, see \cite{melin_sjostrand}, and for a standard version of the non stationary phase method with complex phase, see \cite[Theorem 7.7.1]{horm1}), so that we prove here a statement adapted to our needs.
 This result and its proof should be no surprise for specialists.

 \begin{lemma} Let $m,n$ be integer.
 Let $U,V$ be open subsets respectively of $\mathbb{R}^m$ and $\mathbb{R}^n$.
 Let $\Phi : U \times V \to \mathbb{C}$ be a $C^\infty$ function.
 Let $K_1$ and $K_2$ be compact subsets respectively of $U$ and $V$.
 Assume that for every $(x,y) \in K_1 \times K_2$ we have $\im \Phi(x,y) \geq 0$ and $\mathrm{d}_y \Phi(x,y) \neq 0$.
 Then, for every $L,N > 0$, there are constants $k \in \mathbb{N}$ and $\lambda_0 > 0$ such that for every $\lambda \geq \lambda_0$, every $C^k$ function $u$ supported in $K_2$ and every $x \in U$ such that $d(x,K_1) \leq L \log \lambda / \lambda$, we have